nuclear

 3d model of Thomson's Plum pudding model of the atom.

-This page deals with Rutherford's gold foil experiment or alpha scattering experiment as it is often referred to as and follows on from the page which details J.J.
-Thomson's discovery of the electron and the plum pudding model of the atom which he proposed.
+Rutherford's gold foil experiment or alpha scattering experiment as it is often referred to follows on from J.J.
+Thomson's discovery of the electron and the plum pudding model of the atom in which he proposed that the atom consisted of a sphere of positive charge in which were embedded the negatively charged electrons.
 If you are not familiar with this model of the atom then have a quick recap before reading this page.

 The plum pudding model of the atom